Chef, TV Personality and Host/Creator of Bizarre Foods, Writer and Teacher

 Vice President of Culinary Events, Octagon

 Caryl Chinn is the VP of Culinary Events at Octagon.
-For nearly 20 years, she has been producing special events with celebrity chefs – first as the special events director for Bon Appétit magazine, and most recently for clients such as the Food Network, the New York Yankees and The Cosmopolitan of Las Vegas.
+For nearly 20 years, she has been producing special events with celebrity chefs – first as the special events director for Bon Appétit magazine, and later for clients such as the Food Network, the New York Yankees and The Cosmopolitan of Las Vegas.
 She is on the Advisory Board of Careers through Culinary Arts Program (C-CAP) Los Angeles, and is on the Culinary Council for the Food Bank For New York City.

 Photo credit: Steven Freeman

 Clarissa Wei is a food writer specializing in Chinese food.
 She has a food column at KCET and contributes to the LA Times and LA Weekly, among other publications.
 Wei appeared on Bizarre Foods with Andrew Zimmern in 2013, where she took him to a handful of her favorite Chinese restaurants in Los Angeles.
 She has also been featured on CBS Los Angeles, the Associated Press, and the Huffington Post for her Chinese food expertise.
-Wei leads Chinese food tours in Los Angeles at Curated Gnomes.

 Filmmaker and Chef of The Perennial Plate